Azure-Samples/azure-intelligent-edge-patterns/storage-iSCSI/README.md

 ### Requirements

-- An on premise machine (physical or virtual)running Windows Server 2016 Datacenter or Windows Server 2019 Datacenter
+- An on premise machine (physical or virtual) running Windows Server 2016 Datacenter or Windows Server 2019 Datacenter
 - Required Azure Stack Marketplace items:
     -  Windows Server 2016 Datacenter or Windows Server 2019 Datacenter (latest build recommended)
 	-  PowerShell DSC extension
     -  Custom Script Extension
     -  An existing virtual or physical machine.
 Ideally this machine will have two network adapters.
-This coul also be another iSCSI target served out a SAN for instance.
+This could also be another iSCSI target served out a SAN for instance.

 ### Things to Consider